monmon-2007/JSeal/README.md

 JSeal
 ====================

+This is the Testing Branch.
+New features will be updated here before they are included to the master branch.

 ###About

 JSeal is a Steganography application that allows a user to encode data into an existing image file.